xp44mm/Notebook/Compilers/left-left.md

              &|& expr
 \end{array}
 $$
 with suitable productions for $expr$.
-Checking that the number of parameters in a call is correct is usually done during the semantic-analysis phase. $\Box$
+Checking that the number of parameters in a call is correct is usually done during the semantic-analysis phase. □

 ## 4.4 Top-Down Parsing